Bazel is pretty confusing. One confusion I've seen a lot is, when do I need to write a custom rule? When can I use a macro? When can I use a genrule?

 - collect stdout or stderr as output files (great for stubborn tools that insist on putting outputs on stdio when Bazel requires files for everything)

-- collect stderr as an output file (Bazel will immediately fail if any action exits non-zero, even if the tool is just being cute and returning information via exit code when successful)
+- intercept the exit code and write to an output file (Bazel will immediately fail if any action exits non-zero, even if the tool is just being cute and returning information via exit code when successful)

 - allow both output files and output directories